They are Lithuania

 Today, photographers in Lithuania have their own chronicle and awards presented to the best photographers each year.

 Lithuanian satellites are found floating through outer space; Lithuanian lasers are used in state-of-the art research laboratories worldwide, along with robots, innovative information technologies, biotechnologies and medical advances.
-Lithuanian physicists, engineers, IT specialists, biologists and medical doctors work at research centres along with some of the world’s most talented researchers.
+Lithuanian scientists, physicists, engineers, IT specialists, biologists and medical doctors work at research centres along with some of the world’s most talented researchers.
 Scattered across the world, they nevertheless remain part of our country, Lithuania.